lsst/pipelines_lsst_io/install/lsstsw.rst

 The ``deploy`` script automates several things to prepare an LSST development environment:

 1. Installs Git.
-3. Installs a Miniconda_ Python environment specific to this lsstsw workspace.
-   The default Python is Python 3, but you can switch to Python 2.7 if necessary.
-   See :ref:`lsstsw-py2`.
 2. Installs Git LFS (*you* are still responsible for :doc:`configuring it <git-lfs>`).
+3. Installs a Miniconda_ Python 3 environment specific to this lsstsw workspace.
 4. Installs EUPS_ into :file:`eups/current/`.
 5. Clones `lsst-build`_, which runs the build process.
 6. Clones versiondb_, a robot-managed Git repository of package dependency information.